AndreiD/arweave-ipfs-bridge/README.md

 Where:

-- duration gives you the time it took to get it from IPFS and to upload it to Arweave
+- **duration** gives you the time it took to get it from IPFS and to upload it to Arweave
-- id represents the arweave transaction id
+- **id** represents the arweave transaction id
-- **Attention** The transaction ID is NOT mined yet.
+- **Attention** The transaction is NOT mined yet.
 You can get the status of a transaction by calling the API below

 #### :point_right: Retrive a transaction or check if it's pending